 3) Selling Online Courses to Multiple Markets Through Multiple Channels

-There is good news and bad news for online training content companies (and those who want to enter this market).
+There’s good news and bad news for online training content companies (and those who want to enter this market).
 The good news?
-Anybody can create and sell online course content in 2017.
-The bad news: Anybody can create and sell online content in 2017.
+Anyone can create and sell online course content now.
+The bad news: Anyone can create and sell online content now.

 Thanks for reading!